72ohit/humen-face-emotions-analysis/README.md

 # humen-face-emotions and action -analysis
-humen face emotions analysis using dlib and opencv
+humen face emotions and actions analysis using dlib and opencv

 ## How the code works??